Overview

 It’s crucial to follow the prescribed dosage and duration of treatment and inform your healthcare professional about any pre-existing medical conditions or medications you are currently taking.

-If you have concerns or questions about erythromycin eye ointment’s side effects, consult your doctor for personalized advice.
+If you have concerns or questions about the side effects of erythromycin eye ointment, consult your doctor for personalized advice.

 What may interact with erythromycin?